Robert Hess (chess player): Coaching

 Hess was the coach of the U.S. team at the 44th Chess Olympiad and also coached the U.S. women’s team at the 42nd and 43rd Chess Olympiads in 2016 and 2018.
 He was a second to Fabiano Caruana at the Chess World Cup 2021 in Sochi, Russia.

 Additionally, Hess has coached PogChamps participants Ludwig Ahgren and Hafu.
 Hess and Ahgren together won the Twitch Rivals Hand & Brain Showdown in 2021.

 Commentary

 Hess is a longtime commentator for Chess.com and was on the call for the 2021 World Chess Championship along with Daniel Rensch and Fabiano Caruana.
 Hess has also commentated for the Chess.com Speed Chess Championship and Junior Speed Chess Championship, the Pro Chess League, the Chess.com Global Championship, and PogChamps, as well as done Chess.com commentary for major events such as Tata Steel.

-Hess has appeared as a panelist at the MIT Sloan Sports Analytics Conference occasions since 2019, discussing topics such as chess engines and lessons that chess can offer to other sports.
+Hess has appeared as a panelist at the MIT Sloan Sports Analytics Conference on occasions since 2019, discussing topics such as chess engines and lessons that chess can offer to other sports.